addisonlynch/tmux-sidebar-plus/README.md

 ## Basic Usage

-Open and close the sidebar using
+Open and close the sidebar using prefix-tab.

+Select your desired layout using prefix-g.

 ## Layouts